Strawberries during pregnancy: are there benefits?

 Fiber helps to keep your bowel movements normal and maintains your bowel health.
 Fiber can also help to keep you fuller for longer, which makes it easier to control your weight if that’s something you’re concerned with (2).

 In lesser amounts, as you’ll see below, strawberries also contain nutrients such as potassium, phosphorus, and magnesium.
+So with all these benefits, add a cup of strawberries to your pregnancy diet!

 Strawberry nutrition breakdown